 – Inventory and Product Information Management (PIM)

-How to avoid stock pileup, keep products flowing and run out of stock, optimize stock between stores?
-Use cloud based software that connects to CRM and sales history, so you can predict sales and restock as needed.
+How to avoid the stock pileup, keep products flowing and run out of stock, optimize stock between stores?
+Use cloud-based software that connects to CRM and sales history, so you can predict sales and restock as needed.
 PIM lets you create dynamic price lists and product bundles.
 NB!
 Pair goods from multiple manufacturers, as this is something a single vendor operation never does!

 – Advanced Point of Sale (POS)